ngkabra/simpleoauth/README.markdown

 This is not even an _alpha_ version.
 This is just a proof-of-concept right now.
 Lots of work needs to be done before it can be "released" for use by others.
 Here are some of the most important.

-- Add support for 'PUT', 'POST' and 'DELETE' (right now only get is supported)
 - Add tests
 - Packaging so that it can be put on pypi, and works with easy_install and pip.
 - Add a good, comprehensive django example